Building

 beginners, eating an Indian meal might

-or chutney, try not to eat it by itself.
+or hot chutney, try not to eat it by itself.

-Combine it with rice or Indian bread or
+Combine them with basmati rice or Indian flatbread, such as such as poori or naan, or

 There